Mesoscale Eddy -- Internal Wave Coupling. III. The End of the Enstrophy Cascade and Maintenance of Gyre Scale Potential Vorticity Gradients: Model Evaluation

 \subsection{Propagation Time Scales}

 \underline{vertical scale $H$}\\ \cite{Munk66} buoyancy scales to $N=3$ cph to determine $H=1300/\pi$ m just west of San Diego.
 Using the same approach in the Sargasso Sea provides something closer to $H=1830 $m$ / \pi=580$ m.
+See Figure \ref{model_vert_H} of Appendix B for model sensitivity to this choice.

-\underline{horizontal scale $L$}\\ \cite{Owens85} estimates a zero crossing of the transverse velocity correlation function of 100 km from the LDE current meter data.
+\underline{horizontal scale $L$}\\ \cite{Owens85}, their Figure 9, estimates a zero crossing of the transverse velocity correlation function of 100 km from the LDE current meter data.
 The longitudinal velocity correlation function falls off more slowly and thus the longitudinal length scale is not resolved.
 We will use $L = 100$ km.
+See Figure \ref{model_horz_L} of Appendix B for model sensitivity to this choice.

 \underline{Timescale $\Omega$}\\ The primary concern as regards the timescale $\Omega$ is the propensity to set up a resonance in which the group velocity of the internal wave equals the phase speed of the background, $\Omega = {\bf K} \cdot {\bf C}_g$.
 The importance of a resonance is that it provides a very long timescale over which energy exchanges can occur.
 While observed mesoscale phase speeds are small, on the order of 2 cm s$^{-1}$ \citep{McW76}, this resonance has been identified \citep{polzin2008mesoscale} in the context of Sanford's data from the MODE experiment \citep{LS75}, slightly to the south.
-Time dependence is greater at the LDE site in conjunction with what were identified as Topographic Rossby Waves \citep{PR82} and the resonance is, without doubt, of some relevance to sustaining the near-inertial wave field.
-However, the presence of a resonance is not the primary concern, {\it per se}, in this paper.
-The issue is that the resonance is damped via a nonlinear relaxation process and we are currently focused on identifying and documenting that damping.
+Time dependence is greater at the LDE site in conjunction with what were identified as Topographic Rossby Waves \citep{PR82} with phase speed of 0.06 cm s$^{-1}$.
+The resonance is, without doubt, of some relevance to sustaining the near-inertial wave field.
+However, the presence of a resonance is not the primary concern, {\it per se}, in this paper as the issue of westward phase propagation adds a layer of complexity.
+Our focus is on identifying and documenting the damping process.